 Luckily, dairy-free (vegan) chocolate is readily available these days in most super markets, vegan grocers and online.

 Pro Tip: after making the ganache, pop it into the fridge for 30 - 60 minutes (to firm up for spreading).
 It turns all fudgy and delicious in the fridge - seriously irresistible.
 I mean honestly, how do these cookies even get made!

 If you are nervous about making your own, don't be.
 I'm not kidding, this method is super easy and uses only 4 ingredients.

-Thick and silky, sweet and salty, like golden pools of heaven, this caramel sauce is truly addictive.
+Thick and silky, sweet and salty, like golden pools of heaven, this dairy-free caramel is truly addictive.

 I use a simple recipe from Yumsome which calls for powdered coconut milk/cream* and coconut sugar which I find at my local market, health food store, bulk store or online.
-However, any thick, vegan caramel sauce/condensed milk will work).
+However, any thick, vegan caramel will work.